1759-08-01 - Battle of Minden

 By 8:00 AM, the British cavalry under Sackville had finally taken position at the village of Hartum.
 Contades and Broglie together had 57,000 foot and horse.
 Ferdinand's entire force was near 42,000 men, excluding the detachment sent towards Gohfeld under the Hereditary Prince.
 Broglie, realising that his cannonade was producing no tangible results and that Wangenheim was opposing him a larger force than expected, went to Contades to request reinforcements.

 Soon after 8:00 AM, combats began.
 As Ferdinand feared, the French right wing advanced against Wangenheim, attacking him at Kuttenhausen.
 But meanwhile a furious cannonade began about Hille on the French left, where the causeway issued from the western end of the morass.
 However, Ferdinand had already sealed up the outlet of the causeway with 500 men and two guns.
 Nevertheless, to make assurance still surer, Ferdinand then ordered two more guns and Gilsa's detachment from Lübbecke to Hille.
 He also sent information to the Hereditary Prince of what was passing.
-After making sure that his columns were advancing, Ferdinand turned his attention back on Hahlen.
-There, the prince of Anhalt had duly brought up the picquets and 2 howitzers from Hartum before Hahlen, as directed, but had halted instead of clearing the French out of the village.
+After making sure that his columns were advancing, Ferdinand turned his attention back to Hahlen.
+There, the Prince of Anhalt had duly brought up the picquets and 2 howitzers from Hartum before Hahlen, as directed, but had halted instead of clearing the French out of the village.
 This inaction had delayed the deployment of the whole of Spörcken's column.
-Ferdinand then ordered the prince of Anhalt to take at once the village, occupied by 2 French bns during the night, which Anhalt finally did after three assaults, driving the French back to Dützen along the marshes.
+Ferdinand then ordered the Prince of Anhalt to take at once the village, occupied by 2 French bns during the night, which Anhalt finally did after three assaults, driving the French back to Dützen along the marshes.

 After the occupation of Hahlen, matters on the right began to adjust themselves for the Allies.
-Ferdinand ordered captain Foy's battery to the front of the village, to cover the formation of the troops, and was soon satisfied by the admirable working of these British guns that all was safe in that quarter.
+Ferdinand ordered Captain Foy's battery to the front of the village, to cover the formation of the troops, and was soon satisfied by the admirable working of these British guns that all was safe in that quarter.
 Meanwhile his aide-de-camp returned from Todtenhausen with intelligence that Wangenheim was holding his own, though the enemy had gained ground on Wangenheim's right, where his flank was uncovered.

 Observing the excellent practice of Foy's battery before Hahlen, Ferdinand had already sent Macbean's British battery to join it and ordered Haase's Hanoverian brigade of heavy guns to the same position.
 Then seeing Spörcken's column of British infantry in the act of deployment, he sent orders that its advance, when the time should come, should be made with drums beating.
 The order was either misdelivered or misunderstood, for to his surprise the leading British brigade shook itself up and began to advance forthwith.
 A flight of aides-de-camp galloped off to stop them and the British line halted behind a belt of fir-wood to await the formation of the rest of the army.
-In the first line of Spörcken's division stood, counting from right to left, the 12th Foot, 37th Foot and 23rd Foot under brigadier Waldegrave.
-In the second line, which extended beyond the first on each flank, the 20th Foot, 51st Foot and 25th Foot under brigadier Kingsley, Hardenberg's Hanoverian battalion, and 2 battalions of Hanoverian Foot Guards.
+In the first line of Spörcken's division stood, counting from right to left, the 12th Foot, 37th Foot and 23rd Foot under Brigadier Waldegrave.
+In the second line, which extended beyond the first on each flank, the 20th Foot, 51st Foot and 25th Foot under Brigadier Kingsley, Hardenberg's Hanoverian battalion, and 2 battalions of Hanoverian Foot Guards.
 There then they stood for a few minutes, while the second line, which was only partially deployed, hastened to complete the evolution.
 Suddenly, to the general amazement, the drums again began to roll and the first line stepped off once more, advancing rapidly but in perfect order, straight upon the cavalry deployed on the left of the French centre.
 The second line, though its formation was still incomplete, stepped off likewise in rear of its comrades, deploying as it moved, and therefore of necessity dropping somewhat in rear.
 And so the 9 battalions, with the leading brigade far in advance, swung proudly forward.
 Two French batteries of 30 and 36 guns took the advancing line in cross-fire.
 Alone and unsupported from the rest of the line, the British line continued its advance.

 No aide-de-camp, gallop though he might, could stop the British infantry brigades now.
 The British battalions deployed on the right were the more exposed to destruction, for the French batteries at Malbergen on their left were too remote to maintain a really deadly fire.
 For nearly 150 paces of the advance, the French guns tore great gaps in their ranks.
 However, Allied batteries soon silenced the French battery, and the British brigades pressed on with steadiness against the motionless lines of French cavalry.
 Then at last the wall of men and horses started into life, and 11 squadrons of the French first line coming forward from the rest bore straight down upon the British first line.
 The British and Hanoverian battalions stood firm until the enemy were within 10 meters.
 They then poured a deadly volley which strewed the ground with men and horses, throwing back the French first line of cavalry and continuing their advance.

-Ferdinand, perceiving the disorder of the French, sent an aide-de-camp at full speed to lord George Sackville to bring up the British cavalry and complete the rout.
+Ferdinand, perceiving the disorder of the French, sent an aide-de-camp at full speed to Lord George Sackville to bring up the British cavalry and complete the rout.
 Sackville disputed the meaning of the order for a time, and then advancing his squadrons for a short distance, as if to obey it, brought them once more to a halt.
 A second messenger came up in hot haste to ask why the cavalry of the right did not come on, but Sackville remained stationary, and the opportunity was lost.

 Indeed, Contades arrived in the centre and ordered Beaupréau to occupy a few houses and hedges situated in front of the French cavalry with Touraine brigade and 8 guns.
 While Beaupréau marched to his new positions, 3 additional French infantry brigades and 24 guns were coming forward from the French left to enfilade the audacious British and Hanoverian battalions.
 Ferdinand, since Sackville would not move, advanced Phillips's brigade of heavy guns in order to parry, if possible, this flanking attack.